Harry Kopyto: Legal career

 Kopyto studied law at Osgoode Hall Law School and was called to the Ontario bar.
-He represented clients in a number of civil rights cases including the case of John Damien, a jockey who had been fired by the Ontario Racing Commission in 1975 for being gay.
+He represented clients in a number of human rights cases including the case of John Damien, a horse racing steward who had been fired by the Ontario Racing Commission in 1975 for being gay.
 He also fought cases that affect women’s rights, prisoners’ rights, the rights of the aged and the handicapped and unions’ rights.

 He represented the Gay Alliance Toward Equality before the Supreme Court of Canada in its 1978 lawsuit against the Vancouver Sun for refusing to publish the group's advertisement.

 He also initiated a series of actions that sought to establish the principle that a person is entitled to see the information on which a search warrant that affects them is based.

 Following a split in the League for Socialist Action, Kopyto left with former LSA leader Ross Dowson and other supporters to form the Socialist League.
 He represented Dowson in a series of high-profile, but unsuccessful, lawsuits against the Royal Canadian Mounted Police in which the police force was accused of disrupting the LSA and defaming Dowson and another LSA leader, John Riddell.
 Kopyto also represented several former members of the League at the McDonald Commission inquiry into the RCMP at which they alleged long-term harassment of the League by the security force.

 In 1986, Kopyto was charged with a contempt of court citation by Attorney-General Ian Scott for "scandalizing the court" by telling the press, following a judge's decision to dismiss Dowson's case, "This decision is a mockery of justice.
 It stinks to high hell.
 It says it is okay to break the law and you are immune so long as someone above you said to do it.
 Mr. Dowson and I have lost faith in the judicial system to render justice.
 We're wondering what is the point of appealing and continuing this charade of the courts in this country which are warped in favour of protecting the police.
 The courts and the RCMP are sticking so close together you'd think they were put together with Krazy Glue."
 Kopyto faced a fine and up to six months in jail if convicted.

 The case became a cause célèbre with the Canadian Civil Liberties Association urging Scott to drop the charge and the Law Union of Ontario setting up a legal defence fund for Kopyto.
 25 lawyers signed on as co-counsels to defend Kopyto in court against the charge.